Welcome To The Family!

 Let's start at the beginning of your day... getting ready!

 -Don't worry about lighting situations.
-We have all the tools necessary to give you beautiful photos even if you were getting ready in a cave LOL!
+We have all the tools necessary to give you beautiful photos even if you were getting ready in a cave!

 -Before your wedding day, designate 1 or 2 people (who will be with you where you're getting ready) to tidy up the room about 30 minutes before the photographer(s) arrive.
 No deep cleaning needed - just pick up purses, clothes etc. that may be laying around the room.
 A clean room in photos makes a huge difference!